wp-plugins/thanks-you-counter-button/trunk/readme.txt

 Installing procedure:

-1. Extract "thankyou.zip" archive content to the "/wp-content/plugins/thankyou" directory.
+1. Extract "thanks-you-counter-button.zip" archive content to the "/wp-content/plugins/thanks-you-counter-button" directory.
 2. Activate "Thank You Counter Button" plugin via 'Plugins' menu in WordPress admin menu.
 3. Go to the "Settings"-"Thank You" and setup your preferences for this plugin.